uma-dev/GCP-course/notes.md

 - Unauthenticated users (can be external users)

 Some concepts:
-- Member: The one who needs the permissions, it can be a:
+- Member: The one who needs the permissions, is also called principal or identity.
+It can be a:
   - User
   - Service Account
   - Group